- Religion and Philosophy»

 The Pagan Easter Tradition in the Modern Church

 There are many holidays on the calendar that are celebrated each year.
 Within the the modern church system, Christmas and Easter are revered as holy days, but they have become so commercialized that their true meanings have been hidden.
-The corrupt man-driven church system has 'baptized' them as being days related to the birth and resurrection of Christ, but actually they stem from ancient pagan traditions.
+The corrupt man-driven church system has deceived the masses and say these holy days relate to the birth and resurrection of Christ, but actually they stem from ancient pagan traditions.

 The facts are that Christ was not born in December during the pagan Saturnalia festival, nor did he die on Good Friday and rise again a day and a half later on Easter Sunday.

-Could it be that they are actually worshiping someone else who was born on that date who is deemed as a 'Christ?'
+Could it be that they are actually worshiping someone else who was born on that date who they deemed as their 'Christ?'

 If you think about it, would it not be strange for someone to acknowledge your birthday on a day that you were not even born?

 If people were trying to hold a party for you that was nowhere near the date of your birthday, would you not wonder why they are choosing that date to celebrate it in the first place?